 Where to line up?

 Of all the race day mistakes that I’ve made and learned from there is only one that I continue to make…lining up too far back.
-This comes down to trusting yourself and your pacing, while also not trusting any of the runners in front of you, ha!

 Most often I’ll see a pacer that’s in line with my goal and line up somewhere in front of or behind them.
 But invariably, a lot of folks who are going to be walking or going much slower have gotten nervous and decided to start way too far forward.
 I get it, nerves are taking hold of everyone.

 But when you spend the first few miles weaving in and out of people, you add steps to your race and waste a lot of mental/physical energy.
-Try lining up just a bit farther forward than you think you should if you’re going for a PR.

 When you’re new, make sure you really look for those pacers to help you decide if you’re too far forward.
 It’s also no fun to have people whipping around you non-stop for the first few miles, when you’re working hard!